Isabelle Huppert: Acting credits and accolades

-Legacy
+Legacy and reception

 Huppert holds the record for being the actress with the most films entered in the official competition of the Cannes Film Festival.
 As of 2022, she has had 22 films in the main competition and a total of 29 films screened at the festival.
 Huppert's frequent Cannes' appearances have led her to be dubbed "the queen of Cannes" by journalists.

 David Thomson on Claude Chabrol's Madame Bovary: "[Huppert] has to rate as one of the most accomplished actresses in the world today, even if she seems short of the passion or agony of her contemporary, Isabelle Adjani."
 Stuart Jeffries of The Observer on The Piano Teacher: "This is surely one of the greatest performances of Huppert's already illustrious acting career, though it is one that is very hard to watch."
 Director, Michael Haneke: "[Huppert] has such professionalism, the way she is able to represent suffering.
 At one end you have the extreme of her suffering and then you have her icy intellectualism.
 No other actor can combine the two."
 Of her performance in 2007's Hidden Love, Roger Ebert said "Isabelle Huppert makes one good film after another.... she is fearless.
 Directors often depend on her gift for conveying depression, compulsion, egotism and despair.
 She can be funny and charming, but then so can a lot of actors.
 She is in complete command of a face that regards the void with blankness."
 In 2010, S.T.
 VanAirsdale described her as "arguably the world's greatest screen actress."

 Huppert's work in Elle and Things to Come topped The Playlists ranking of "The 25 Best Performances Of 2016", stating: "She runs the emotional gamut from one film to the next, carnal, savage, shattered, listless, invulnerable but exposed, a woman on the verge of collapse who refuses to succumb to her instabilities.
 Huppert's career spans four decades and change, plus a heap of awards and accolades, but with Elle and Things To Come, she could well be having her best year yet."